hiesabx/reservoirflow/README.md

 - Advanced computing such as: GPU Computing, and Quantum Computing.
 - Real-time reservoir management and production optimization using Cloud Computing and IoT.

 The author aims to create an open-source community for the oil & gas industry and to form a start-up that can take this duty as a business mention.
-A company that can provide cutting-edge software and engineering solutions as __open-source__ and then can profit from these softwares and provide more services such as training or consultation.
+A company that can provide cutting-edge software and engineering solutions as __open-source__ and then can profit from its services such as training or consultation.
 If your company is interested in having this option, then please get in touch.
 Crating such a company, will put the oil & gas industry in the right direction for many years to come.

 ## Version